Today we read the last Corinthians 13 chapter of the Apostle Paul’s second letter to the Corinthians and two chapters of Job.

 Job 2.
 Satan Attacked Job’s Health, and then was visited by three friends, keeping him company for a week without saying a word.

 Job 3.
-Job deplores his birth before his three friends, and they still keep quiet.
+Job deplored his birth speaking to his his three friends, and they still kept quiet.

-Today we read one chapter of second Corinthians and the last three chapters of Esther.
+Today we read the eleventh chapter of the Apostle Paul’s second letter to the Corinthians and the last three chapters of Esther.

 July 14: 2 Corinthians 11, Esther 8, Esther9, Esther 10 (click on the chapter to begin reading)